-Employees, including eligible casual employees, are entitled to the unpaid parental leave entitlements in the National Employment Standards of the Fair Work Act 2009, as well as a number of more beneficial conditions contained in the Minimum Conditions of Employment Act 1993 (a return to work after parental leave on a modified basis and a reversion to pre-parental leave working conditions).
-Visit the Parental leave page for more details.
+Employees, including eligible casual employees, are entitled to the unpaid parental leave entitlements in the National Employment Standards of the Fair Work Act 2009.
+Visit Parental leave for more details.

 Personal leave

 - Personal leave entitles a full time or part time employee to paid time off work due to either illness or injury to themselves, or because they have to care for a member of their family or household who requires care or support because they are sick, injured or affected by an unexpected emergency. - Each year, full time and part time employees accrue paid personal leave equal to the number of hours they would ordinarily work in a 2 week period, up to 76 hours per year.
 Personal leave is a cumulative entitlement, and any leave not taken in one year is carried over and able to be taken in future years. - Paid personal leave accrues on a weekly basis for full and part time employees.
 Wageline's Personal leave calculation guide can assist with calculating paid personal leave entitlements. - An employee, including a casual employee, is entitled to up to 2 days of unpaid personal leave per occasion when a member of the employee's family or household requires care or support because of a personal illness or injury or unexpected emergency affecting the member.
 A full time or part time employee cannot take unpaid personal leave for caring purposes if they have paid personal leave available. - Casual employees are not entitled to paid personal leave. - Personal leave is a minimum entitlement from the Minimum Conditions of Employment Act 1993. - Unused paid personal leave entitlements are not paid out when an employee resigns, is dismissed or made redundant. - Visit Wageline's Personal leave page for definitions of 'member of the family or household' or for more information.